onevcat/Kingfisher/README.md

 ## Backers & Sponsors

 Open source project cannot live long without your help.
-If you find Kingfisher is useful, please consider to support this project by becoming a sponsor.  our logo will show up here with a link to your website.
+If you find Kingfisher is useful, please consider to support this project by becoming a sponsor.
+Your user icon or company logo will show up here with a link to your home page.

 Become a sponsor through [GitHub Sponsors](https://github.com/sponsors/onevcat) or [Open Collective](https://opencollective.com/kingfisher#sponsor)]. :heart: